 WHAT IS MEDIATION?

-save internal resources and outside costs used in lengthy negotiations, court proceedings and arbitration;
+save money used in lengthy negotiations, court proceedings and arbitration;

-dispute is solved quickly - it usually takes one day and light preparation to mediate a dispute in comparison to lengthy negotiations and years of litigation and arbitration; and
+dispute is solved quickly - it usually takes one day and short preparation to mediate a dispute in comparison to lengthy negotiations and years of litigation and arbitration; and

 parties decide the outcome of the dispute.
 Thus, the decision-making power is not given to the mediator (unlike the decision-making power is given to a judge/arbitrator in court proceedings/arbitration).